hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_small_spacecraft_throug_9aabd419-f135-40c6-b997-9dc4f58923a9-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts piloting a small spacecraft through a dangerous asteroid field, with debris flying all around them."
+"A team of Ainautes piloting a small spacecraft through a dangerous asteroid field, with debris flying all around them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.
 -->